 Matthew Beaumont’s most recent book is Nightwalking: A Nocturnal History of London (2015).
 He teaches in the Department of English at UCL, and is a co-director of the UCL Urban Lab.
 He is also the author of Utopia Ltd. (2005) and The Spectre of Utopia (2012), and the co-author, with Terry Eagleton, of The Task of the Critic (2009).
 He has edited several essay collections, including Restless Cities (2010).

-4. On the ramble or spy narrative, see Alison F. O’Byrne’s excellent PhD thesis, “Walking, Rambling, and Promenading in Eighteenth-Century London: A Literary and Cultural History” (University of York, 2003), pp. 47-56.↩
+4. On the ramble or spy narrative, see Alison F. O’Byrne’s excellent Ph.D. thesis, “Walking, Rambling, and Promenading in Eighteenth-Century London: A Literary and Cultural History” (University of York, 2003), 47–56.↩

-5. Anonymous, The Ambulator; or, The Stranger’s Companion in a Tour Round London (London: J. Bew, 1774), p. v.
-Vic Gattrell, in City of Laughter: Sex and Satire in Eighteenth-Century London (London: Atlantic, 2006), p.
-24, estimates that “from west to east you could walk across the metropolis in a couple of hours or so, and from south to north in one”.↩
+5. Anonymous, The Ambulator; Or, the Stranger’s Companion in a Tour Round London (London: J. Bew, 1774), v.
+Vic Gattrell estimates that “from west to east you could walk across the metropolis in a couple of hours or so, and from south to north in one”.
+City of Laughter: Sex and Satire in Eighteenth-Century London (London: Atlantic, 2006), 24.↩

 8. John Dunton, The Night-Walker: or, Evening Rambles in Search after Lewd Women, with the Conferences Held with Them, &c., in Marriage, Sex, and the Family in England 1660-1800, ed.
 Randolph Trumbach (New York: Garland, 1985), n.p.↩